Stewardship

 DiscipleshipYoung Adults

-Young Adult Gatherings – Help out with Young Adults ministry.
+Young Adult Gatherings – Help re-invigorate our Young Adults ministry.
 Annual commitment.

 Discipleship – Youth

-Youth activities – Help out with youth activities.
+Youth activities – Help out with youth activities on Sunday mornings or at events through the term.
 These are held on weekends or weeknights.
 Annual commitment.

 Hospitality